As of January 2019

-Please note that shoes for racing must be 9 millimeters or less in thickness, 22 millimeters or less in width and 125 grams or less in weight.
-The JRA will check whether the shoes which are brought are permissible or not, after coming to Japan.
-The Trainer is responsible for ensuring that his/her horse is shod in accordance with the requirements of this instruction.
+Please note that shoes for racing must be 10 millimeters or less in thickness, 25 millimeters or less in width and 150 grams or less in weight.
+The JRA will check whether the shoes which are brought are permissible or not, after arrival in Japan.

 The following shoes are not permitted during a race:

-- a)Shoes whose calk is higher than 2 millimeters (2 millimeters is permitted) from the surface that touch the ground, and shoes whose calk on one end is sharp (i.e. Toe grabs)
+- a)Shoes whose calk is higher than 2 millimeters (2 millimeters is permitted) from the surface that touches the ground, and shoes whose calk on one end is sharp (i.e. Toe grabs)

 - b)If there is a difference in thickness between the inner line and the outer line which is divided by the center groove, and whose surface touches the ground unevenly, the difference must be 3 millimeters or less (i.e. Rim shoes)